Finger Infection Treatment - Self-Care at Home

 - Herpetic whitlow: Antiviral drugs such as acyclovir (Zovirax) may shorten the duration of illness.
 Pain medication is often needed.
 The wound must be properly protected to prevent a secondary bacterial infection and to prevent you from infecting other sites on your body or other people.
 Incision and drainage is not proper and, if done, may actually delay healing.

-- Flexor tenosynovitis: This is a surgical emergency and will require rapid treatment, hospital admission, and early treatment with IV antibiotics.
-Usually the area will need to be surgically opened and all debris and infected material removed.
+- Infectious flexor tenosynovitis: This is a surgical emergency and will require rapid treatment, hospital admission, and early treatment with IV antibiotics.
+Usually, the area will need to be surgically opened and all debris and infected material removed.
 Because of the intricate nature of the fingers and hands, a hand surgeon will usually perform this procedure.
 After surgery, several days of IV antibiotics will be required followed by a course of oral antibiotics.